 There have been many exciting updates and innovations in the dental field in the past several years.
 This is especially true when it comes to dentures.
 With these breakthroughs comes the ability for people to gain back their natural-looking smile while also enjoying much of the same functionality they experienced with their natural teeth.

 While these innovations provided hope and promise for many people who are missing teeth, they also ushered in confusion and questions regarding the different types of dentures.
-One of the most commonly-misunderstood aspects of dentures is the difference between implant retained dentures and inplant supported dentures.
+One of the most commonly-misunderstood aspects of dentures is the difference between implant retained dentures and implant supported dentures.

 - Implant Retained Dentures